codinggilm/Auction-Site/README.md

 ## Description
-A full stack React / Node app letting users place bids on items.
+A React / Node app letting users place bids on items.
 Once the site Admin has logged in and closed a bid, the user's UI updates in real time to display the result.
 The point of the App at the moment is to implement a functional back-end rather than building a beautiful and responsive UI.

 ## Setup/Installation